 The university president appoints a Trademark Advisory Committee to advise Trademark Licensing regarding university marks.
 The advisory committee consists of a broad representation of university stakeholders.
 The advisory committee is tasked with advising Trademark Licensing regarding university marks.
 The advisory committee members also serve as trademark ambassadors on behalf of the university’s marks within the university community.

 Distribution of Revenues

 Net revenues are distributed to university units under a policy determined by the university president.
-Distribution is approved by the Vice President for Business and Finance.
+Distribution is approved by the University Counsel.